 1 starch, 1/2 other carbohydrate, 1 1/2 fat

 1 cup rolled oats and 1 cup rolled oats, divided use

 1/3 cup low-sodium peanut butter

 2 tablespoons canola or corn oil

-Preheat the oven to 325˚F. Line an 8 x 8 x 2-inch square baking dish with parchment paper, letting it hang over the edges.
+Preheat the oven to 325˚F. Line an 8-inch square baking dish with parchment paper, letting it hang over the edges.

 In a food processor or blender, process 1 cup oats until flour-like in consistency.
 Add the cranberries.
 Process for 30 seconds to 1 minute.
 Transfer the mixture to a large bowl.

 Stir in the remaining 1 cup oats, almonds, flax seeds, and salt.

 Put the peanut butter, maple syrup, and oil in a small microwaveable bowl.
 Microwave on 100 percent power (high) for 30 seconds to 1 minute, or until the peanut butter is soft and pliable.
 Stir the mixture until smooth.